odysseyofcoding/WanderingMouse/README.md

 The Coding Train / Daniel Shiffman: https://www.youtube.com/channel/UCvjgXvBlbQiydffZU7m1_aw

 ## What inspired me in general?
 I saw a documentary about psychology.
 It was focused on how to bring the mind into a stage to have a better focus on the right here, right now.
-They showed a device with a wandering light where you had to follow it with your eyes. - My exaple wanders, not really efficent but you can tweak it to wander from left to right in order to achieve the relaxing effect.
+They showed a device with a wandering light where you had to follow it with your eyes. - My exaple wanders in random directions, not really efficent but you can tweak it to wander from left to right in order to achieve the relaxing effect.

 ## Why the pc mouse and not a wandering drawing?
 I like challanges and one was to have the mouse programaticaly under control.